cyberbotics/webots-doc/reference/lensflare.md

 - The `scale` field specifies the strength of the length flare.

-- The `biais` field specifies the intensity threshold for lens flare features generation.
+- The `bias` field specifies the intensity threshold for lens flare features generation.

 - The `dispersal` field specifies the dispersal of the ghost samples.

-- The `samples` field specifies how many samples to make to generate the ghosts.
+- The `samples` field specifies how many samples are taken to generate the ghosts.

 - The `haloWidth` field specifies the lens flare halo width.